 Helping people prepare for, find, and keep good jobs is what Goodwill is about.

-people placed into jobs within area businesses
+people placed into competitive jobs in the community

 Muskegon is one of four cities nationwide to participate in the new Goodwill LifeLaunch: Ignite reentry program, which is designed to provide job skills and career training services for those ages 18 to 24 with a past criminal history.